pdidow/TeddyBearFishing2024/README.md

 If you’d like to help bring this game to completion, see Contributing below.
 Controls

     Keyboard: (Planned) Arrow keys or WASD to move, spacebar to cast and reel.
+Also mouse for menus.
     DirectInput Controller (e.g., Xbox controller):
         (Planned) Left joystick or D-pad to move, Button A to cast and reel, Button B to cancel actions.